stealjs/steal-tools/doc/grunt-export.md

 Each [steal-tools.export.object] task is configured by three values:

- - system - describes the [System.config] values used to load modules; this is passed to [steal-tools.transformImport].
+ - system - describes the [config.config] values used to load modules; this is passed to [steal-tools.transformImport].
  - options - configures special behavior of the loader, such as logging.
  - outputs - configures the modules that should be written out, how they should be written out, and where they should be written.